 371 Productions 220 E. Buffalo Street, suite 402 Milwaukee, WI 53202 email us: info “at” 371productions.com

 is the president of 371.
-He is an award-winning filmmaker who’s recent film, emmy-nominated As Goes Janesville, tells the story of laid-off workers and leaders in a Wisconsin GM town trying to reinvent their lives amid GM’s collapse and a civil war over unions.
+He is an award-winning filmmaker who’s recent film, As Goes Janesville, was nominated for a national News and Doc Emmy.
+It tells the story of laid-off workers and leaders in a Wisconsin GM town trying to reinvent their lives amid GM’s collapse and a civil war over unions.
 It premiered on the PBS series Independent Lens in October of 2012.

-Brad’s latest film, Penelope, tells the story of a nursing home that heroically takes on the challenge of making an original play based on Homer’s Odyssey.
-His film Almost Home, about the residents and staff of a nursing home trying to make itself more humane, continues to bring the message of “culture change in long term care” to people who will soon find themselves caring for an older parent or friend.
+In his first foray into radio, Brad is leading the team producing Precious Lives, a 2 year, 100-part story series about young people and gun violence in Milwaukee.
+The stories will be heard on WNOV, the black talk radio station in the city; WUWM, the public radio station in town; and as a weekly podcast on the homepage of the Milwaukee Journal Sentinel.
+With over 40 community partners, the project will launch in January of 2015.All of Brad’s work is focused on impact beyond broadcast.
+For instance, Brad’s film Almost Home, about the residents and staff of a nursing home trying to make itself more humane, continues to bring the message of “culture change in long term care” to people who will soon find themselves caring for an older parent or friend.
 That film premiered also on the PBS series Independent Lens.

-371 also does work for select clients like Public Allies, City Year, Planned Parenthood and Marquette University.
+Brad’s company, 371, also does work for select clients like the Centers for Medicare and Medicaid Services, Public Allies, City Year, Planned Parenthood and Marquette University.

 Brad taught documentary production for 5 years at the University of Wisconsin-Milwaukee, where he founded doc|UWM, a documentary film center that provides students with professional documentary experiences.
 Brad’s films can be seen in theaters, at festivals, in museums, and on television all over the world.
 He is active in his community, volunteering for his synagogue board, various Department of Aging committees, the Creative Alliance of Milwaukee and Milwaukee Film.